smartcity-tpn-preemption/tpn-preemption/README.md

 If you want to generate different scenarios, you can use the [OSMWebWizard tool](https://sumo.dlr.de/docs/Tutorials/OSMWebWizard.html).
 The selected EV must be in the **passenger vehicles route file** (in our case, the file is `osm.passenger.rou.xml` in the scenario folder, see an example [here](scenarios/defined/sp/sp-1/osm.passenger.rou.xml), but it could use `osm.passenger.trips.xml` instead).

+## Comparison examples (Youtube videos)

+You can check comparison videos of two scenarios: [SP-1](https://youtu.be/_AgZ3HyDgCs) and [SP-5](https://youtu.be/7r_lyiemsE0).
+We compare the version without preemption with the one that uses the Timed Petri Net Algorithm using the same seed.

 ## License

 This Project is released under the [Mozilla Public License version 2](https://www.mozilla.org/en-US/MPL/2.0/).